PranavG1203/PranavG1203/README.md

 ## About Me

 - 🌱 I’m currently learning threeJs & ML
-- 👯 I’m looking to collaborate on anything realted to designing, python libraries , and web development
+- 👯 I’m looking to collaborate on anything realted to designing, python libraries and web development
-- 🤔 I’m looking for help with cryptograhy, and data science projects
+- 🤔 I’m looking for help with cryptograhy and data science projects
-- 📫 How to reach me: pranav2016@gmail.com
 - ⚡ Favourite quote: _People change people_

 ## Tech Stack